-This BLOG On First Time Home Buyer Common Questions On Home Purchases Was UPDATED And PUBLISHED On November 29th, 2019
+This Article Is About First Time Home Buyer Common Questions On Home Purchases

 The housing market is booming in the United States.

 - Many renters are looking to purchase homes due to the hot economy

 - The unemployment rate is 3.5% which is the lowest number since 1969

 - Mortgage rates have been the lowest since the 2008 Great Recession

 - Both HUD and the FHFA has been increasing loan limits for the past four years due to increasing home values

 What Are The Steps In The Home Buying Process?